 Using the Right Colors to Evoke the Right Emotion

 The types of colors you use and how you use them can convey specific emotions.
 For instance, cooler colors (blues, greens and purples) often create a feeling of trust, loyalty and professionalism.

-In contrast, warmer colors (yellows, reds and oranges) are soothing, warm and rich, but can also convey a sense of urgency and impulsivity.
+In contrast, warmer colors (yellows, reds and oranges) are soothing, warm and rich, but can also convey an impulsive sense of urgency.
 A good rule of thumb is to test out these color variations when possible, conduct A/B tests and see which works best for your brand and audience.

 Color Preferences by Gender